R3dCr3sc3nt/BSidesSF-2017/web/the-year-2000/README.md

 fatal: Failed to traverse parents of commit 4eec6b9c6e464c35fff1efb8444dd0ac1ae67b30
 ```

 Here we clearly see that git is trying to locate, but cannot read (or find) the object called `e039a6684f53e818926d3f62efd25217b25fc97e`.
 Knowing what we do about git object storage, we would expect this file to be in `.git/objects/e0/39a6684f53e818926d3f62efd25217b25fc97e`, but sure enough there is no such file in our local repository.
 Let's add it.
 We do this in the same way as we did for the first object.
-We simply access the URL at [http://theyear2000.ctf.bsidessf.net/.git/objects/e0/39a6684f53e818926d3f62efd25217b25fc97e](http://theyear2000.ctf.bsidessf.net/.git/objects/e0/39a6684f53e818926d3f62efd25217b25fc97e) and saving that file locally in the same directory structure.
+We simply access the URL at [http://theyear2000.ctf.bsidessf.net/.git/objects/e0/39a6684f53e818926d3f62efd25217b25fc97e](http://theyear2000.ctf.bsidessf.net/.git/objects/e0/39a6684f53e818926d3f62efd25217b25fc97e) and save that file locally in the same directory structure.
 When we do that, our local repostiory layout looks like this, with two objects instead of one:

 ```sh
 $ tree